Stochastic Control and Differential Games with Path-Dependent Influence of Controls on Dynamics and Running Cost: Introduction

 Two very important results on Stochastic Control are the Dynamic Programming Principle (DPP) and the Verification Theorem for the related Hamilton\hyph Jacobi\hyph Bellman (HJB) equation.
-The main contribution of our paper is to extend the DPP and the HJB to controlled diffusion and cost functional that depend on the path of the control $\alpha$.
-The main example to have in mind is the delayed diffusion
+The main contribution of our paper is to extend the DPP and the HJB to stochastic control problems that feature dynamics and running cost that depend on the path of the control $\alpha$.
+The main example to have in mind is the following delayed-control diffusion

+for a non-random, fixed $\tau > 0$.
+In this case, we say the control problem exhibits \textit{path\hyph dependence in the control}.
+This is not to be confused with the Closed-Loop Perfect State (CLPS) controls, which means that the control $\alpha$ is progressively\hyph measurable with respect to the filtration generated by the process $x$.

-for a fixed $\tau$.
-Stochastic Control has been extended to consider path\hyph dependence in the state variable $x$, see, for example, \cite{fournie_cont_thesis}, \cite{fito_hjb} and \cite{fito_hjb_ji}.
+Stochastic control has been already extended to consider path\hyph dependence of dynamics and running cost with respect to the state variable $x$, see, for example, \cite{fournie_cont_thesis}, \cite{fito_hjb} and \cite{fito_hjb_ji}.
+We say the control problem in this case exihbits \textit{path\hyph depndence in the state variable}.
 Functional It\^o calculus was also applied to the stochastic control problem of portfolio optimization with bounded memory in \cite{fito_stochastic_portfolio_delay}.
-Furthermore, the theory was also applied to zero\hyph sum stochastic differential games in \cite{fito_zhang_9_game}.
-However, these references do not deal with path\hyph dependence in the control, only on the state of the system.
+Furthermore, the theory was applied to zero\hyph sum stochastic differential games in \cite{fito_zhang_9_game}.
+However, these references do not deal with path\hyph dependent influence of the control, only path\hyph dependence in the state of the system.
 This generalization is fundamentally different from the one pursued in our paper, which will become clear in the sections to follow, see Remark \ref{rmk:x_control}.

-Path\hyph dependent controls are still incipient in theory and applications of stochastic control and differential games.
+General path\hyph dependent effect of the control in the dynamics and the running cost are still incipient in theory and applications of stochastic control and differential games.
 This is very likely related to the lack of theoretical tools to deal with such objects in an appropriate way.
 We hope this work will provide a useful framework.